kneeve/WebSoftware/README.txt

-Author:    Kaelin Hoang
+Author:    Kaelin Hoang and Khanhly Nguyen
-Partner:   None
-Date:      9/27/2019
+Date:      10/8/2019
 Course:    CS 4540, Web Software Architecture
-Copyright: CS 4540 and Kaelin Hoang - This work may not be copied for use in Academic Coursework.
+Copyright: CS 4540, Kaelin Hoang, Khanhly Nguyen - This work may not be copied for use in Academic Coursework.

 Comment to Evaluators: